dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 A word is assigned the same vector representation no matter where it appears and how it's used, because word embeddings rely on just a look-up table.
 In other word, they ignore polysemy — a concept that words can have multiple meanings.

+The basic idea of all below approaches will be to learn representation (depending on context) instead fixed emebedding of each word by training a deep language model and use the representation learned by the language model in downstream tasks.

 ## CoVe